dpwoert/magic-circle/core/state/readme.md

 ## Roadmap

 **🐞 Bug fixes and refactoring etc** This is just a first beta version to test if things are wokring.
 There are obviously many bugs and things that can be improved.

+**🎪 Better examples** The current examples are very simple and just a proof of concept.

 **⛓ Helpers** Helper functions for framework/liberies that make life easier.
 For example for React, P5 and ThreeJS.